 Our first two and a half weeks or so in Kyiv have been a whirlwind of activity.
-I have started Russian lessons, learning how things operate around here, exploring the city, and my husband started his job.
+I started Russian lessons, explored the city a little, and my husband started his job.
 To say the least, we have definitely been busy!!!

 My husband’s supervisor met us at the airport with a big SUV for our many bags.
 We cannot thank her enough for what she did for us that day!!!
 She took us to our temporary apartment right in the city center and instructed us on how to use the washer, dryer, etc. and also pointed out some sites and stores to check out along the way.
 She also bought us some groceries (meat, fruit, vegetables, tea, honey, bread) to hold us over for a few days, which we thoroughly appreciated.

 Luckily we arrived on a Friday, so we had a weekend to settle in and get over jet lag.
 We did a lot that weekend- We explored some of the sites (St. Sophia’s Cathedral, the Maidan, and Golden Gate Park, among others) and tried out restaurants around the area (we found a fantastic seafood restaurant, and Georgian food is highly recommended those who have never tried it before!).
 We also basked in the beautiful weather and tried to come to terms with the fact that we are finally living here now!!!
 In Europe!!!

 The following week was busy with meetings for both of us at the Embassy, my husband jumping in right away with his job, getting internet installed, and me finding grocery stores, dry cleaners, etc. in the area and getting essentials for the apartment that we did not take with us to post.
 UAB arrived Thursday of our first full week here so we were able to have our own pillows, towels, and the rest of our clothes and hangers, among other things.
 I spent a good portion of Thursday doing laundry and unpacking about half of the UAB and finding a place for things.